 I find myself feeling super down around June time.
-I have Father’s day and the anniversary with only a week apart but I know there are things I can do to remember the lush memories and times that had with my dad.
+I have Father’s Day and the anniversary only a week apart, but I know there are things I can do to remember the lush memories and times that I had with my dad.

 One key thing I do is act like he’s still around.
 I find it helpful to talk to him as if he were right there next to me.
 You find yourself missing the little things.
 Sometimes I might be making a cup of tea and end up talking to dad about what’s happened that day or what my plans are this week.
 It helps to think that he might actually be able to hear me.